About my compositions

 It is not my primary goal to produce the unprecedented “new”; instead I try to explore the field of sonic possibilities between simple triads and sharp dissonances or clusters, between monodical melodies and complex polyrhythms, between traditional sound concepts and experimental instrumental techniques up to the use of electronic sounds.
 For me the new, exciting perspective of contemporary art lies in the infinite variety of possible syntheses powered by different elements and currents.

 “between the cracks”…

-If you attempt to capture the inexhaustible spectrum of musical possibility in all its diversity and far removed from ideologically petrified positions, and if you try to conciliate between contradictory, mutually exclusive musical points of view, you inevitably risk missing specific target groups and falling “between the cracks”.
+If one strives to catch the inexhaustible spectrum of musical possibilities in all its diversity and apart from ideologically frozen positions, and if one tries to conciliate between contradictory, mutually exclusive musical points or view – one inevitably risks to miss sworn in target groups and to fall “between the cracks”.

-This is precisely the situation that interests me.
+This is exactly the place that interests me.

 About new church music